GoogleChrome/web.dev/src/site/content/en/blog/hardware-accel-animations/index.md

 ### Example

-Let’s take a look at the differences between an SVG animation with and without hardware acceleration turned on.
-To break it down using a common UI element, we’ll use this example, where a SVG loading indicator is used on Facebook.com to hint at work being done to load additional results in the sidebar.
+Let's take a look at the differences between an SVG animation with and without hardware acceleration turned on.
+To break it down using a common UI element, we'll use this example, where a SVG loading indicator is used on Facebook.com to hint at work being done to load additional results in the sidebar.